pereznetworks/WeatherX/WeatherX/README.md

         find out if I can get satellite radar imagery via an api
   - 5: ArcGIS
         find out if I can get satellite radar imagery via an api

+## E: Almost ready to integrate data from backend service

+- UI components and testing being completed as backend service starts to deliver data
+ - silly to try to fit everything in one view
+ - will build multiple views and adapt app flow
+ - will build more views when I have more data to work with

+- will have to leave live streaming over-lay of weather-radar over map for future version
+- the main technical issue is....
+  - requires a paid-for api tier of service to grab continuous stream of data
+  - the src code that I have built will be archived for now

+  map-radar UI view to be archived
+  - 1: build initial view and app flow
+    - a: initial view will be a radar-layered map-view of random city
+      - preferably somewhere that has rain, snow or cloud-cover
+    - b: search-icon to launch search form
+      - prompt 'use my location' or 'type zip, city or state'
+    - c: display current weather stats and forecast for input location
+      - map icon to launch radar-layered map-view
+    - d: radar-layered map-view
+      - icons, not buttons
+      - map controls across top header
+      - menu, in left corner, drops down icons to return to other views

 ## React Readme